mate-academy/py_pool_game/README.md

 }
 Also, the size of the pool should be increased to 20x20.
 The main difficulty of this task is to satisfy all quality checks.

+To deploy project on your local machine create new virtual environment and execute this command:

+`pip install -r requirements.txt`

+To run all style checkers and tests use commands:

+`pytest --cov=pool`

+`flake8 .`

+`pylint fishes pool config test_pool main`

+`mypy .`